zzuzcoin-blip/zuzcoin-universe/replit.md

 # Overview

-This is a simple blockchain implementation in Node.js that demonstrates core blockchain concepts including block creation, proof-of-work mining, and chain validation.
-The system creates a linked chain of blocks where each block contains data, a timestamp, a reference to the previous block's hash, and uses SHA-256 cryptographic hashing.
+ProofChain is a blockchain-based digital notary service for creators.
+It provides a simple web interface where users can register copyright proofs for their creative works, storing them permanently in a blockchain.
+Each registration costs 100 rubles and creates an immutable proof of authorship with a timestamp.

 # Recent Changes

-**September 30, 2025**: Complete blockchain prototype implementation with all requested features including Block class, Blockchain class, proof-of-work mining, SHA-256 hashing, and validation testing.
-Fixed nonce initialization order in Block constructor to ensure hash consistency.
+**September 30, 2025**: Complete ProofChain implementation with blockchain backend, Express API server, and web frontend.
+Fixed blockchain integrity issue where hash recalculation ensures proper chain linkage after previousHash assignment.
+System includes user balance management, proof registration API, and proof history tracking.

 # User Preferences